ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 #### Function pointers

-Function pointers that cross FFI boundaries may ultimately lead to arbitrary code execution and represents a real security risks.
+Function pointers that cross FFI boundaries may ultimately lead to arbitrary code execution and represent a real security risks.

 > **Rule {{#check FFI-MARKEDFUNPTR | Mark function pointer types in FFI as `extern` and `unsafe`}}**
 >